Miller's Musket Conversion: The Trapdoor We Have At Home

 Why was the Miller conversion rejected by the US Army?

-US military testing in 1867 revealed significant issues, including gas leakage from the breech and a notable 3% misfire rate, which led to its rejection for general service.
+US military testing in 1867 revealed significant issues with the Miller conversion, including gas leakage around the breech and a notable 3% misfire rate, rendering it unsuitable for general service.

 More from Forgotten Weapons